-Sustainability touches all aspects of meetings and events, providing a diverse menu of opportunities for us planners to reduce impacts and create social benefit.
-So what are those areas and how can you apply sustainable practices?
+It touches all aspects of meetings and events, providing a diverse menu of opportunities for us event planners to reduce impacts and create social benefit.
+So what are the areas of corporate event planning you apply sustainable practices?
 We're sharing easy tips in five focus areas to help get you started.

 Simple Tips to Get You Started